Bambozie/Bambozie.github.io/_posts/2024-09-01-Cambridge Analytica scandal Unit 5.md

 The Cambridge Analytica case and others like it serve as cautionary tales, emphasizing the need for greater transparency, ethical conduct, and robust legal frameworks in the handling of personal data.

+## References
-Fussel, S. (November 14, 2019)Google’s Totally Creepy, Totally Legal Health-Data Harvesting.
+- Fussel, S. (November 14, 2019)Google’s Totally Creepy, Totally Legal Health-Data Harvesting.
 The Atlantic.
 Available from: https://www.theatlantic.com/technology/archive/2019/11/google-project-nightingale-all-your-health-data/601999/ [Accessed 28 August 2024].
-Eidell, L. (May 15, 2024)What Happened to Ashley Madison?
+- Eidell, L. (May 15, 2024)What Happened to Ashley Madison?
 The True Story of the Dating Site's Infamous 2015 Hack — and How It Bounced Back.
 People.
 Available from: https://people.com/ashley-madison-dating-website-2015-hack-true-story-8644849 [Accessed 27 August 2024].